ImranPanjwani/asset-manager/README.md

 An asset manager in which an employee can login to see his asset details and an admin can manage the assets for the employee.

+Run 'npm install' and then 'ng serve'.
+App will be hosted at http://localhost:4200

 Credentials for employee-

   username - rajesh